rejordon93/BigFoot-Windows/README.md

-Bigfoot Window and Gutters
+# Bigfoot Window and Gutters
 This is a Next.js project bootstrapped with create-next-app.

 🚀 Getting Started
 To start developing locally, run the development server with one of the following commands:

-bash
-Copy
-Edit
 npm run dev
-# or

 yarn dev
-# or

 pnpm dev
-# or

 bun dev

 Then open your browser and navigate to http://localhost:3000 to see your app in action.

 You can begin editing by modifying app/page.tsx.
 Changes will auto-refresh your browser.